lakshay-middha/Credit_fraud_detection/README.md

 # Credit_fraud_detection
-Identifying Fraud Credit Card Tranactions using the given data.
+Identifying Fraudulent Credit Card Tranactions using the given data.

 A common application of anomaly detection using Machine Learning